AliAzlanDev/biblib-ts/README.md

 # BibLib

-A powerful library for parsing various academic reference file formats in Node.js.
+A TypeScript library for parsing various academic reference file formats in browser.

+This library is inspired by the [`reflib`](https://github.com/IEBH/Reflib), but is designed to be lightweight and efficient for use in web applications.

 ## Features